hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/19-goodness-of-fit.md

 >
 > The next day, the same thing happened.
 >
-> The day after that, there really was a wolf and the shepherd cried, "Wolf!" but the villagers refused to be fooled again and didn't help.
+> The day after that, there actually was a wolf and the shepherd cried, "Wolf!" but the villagers refused to be fooled again and didn't help.
 The wolf ate all the sheep.

 Each day, there are two possible truth states:

-* there really is a wolf
+* there actually is a wolf
 * there is not wolf

 and two possible claims by a model that puports to represent reality (the shepherd boy's utterances):